Digicreon/Vik/README.md

 </html>
 ```

 Another example: All the linked pages' full content will be loaded in a special `<div>`, and the page's title will not be updated.
-But for one link, its `<body>` tag will replace the current page's `<body>` tag, and the fetched page's title will be used (so the default behavior become a special behavior).
+But for one link, its `<body>` tag will replace the current page's `<body>` tag, and the fetched page's title will be used (so the default behavior becomes a special behavior).
 ```html
 <html>
 <body>